labex-labs/labex-cheatsheets/docs/cheatsheets/en/linux.md

   <BaseQuizOption value="D" correct>SIGKILL (force kill, cannot be ignored)</BaseQuizOption>

   <BaseQuizAnswer>
-    `kill -9` sends SIGKILL, which forcefully terminates a process immediately.
+    <code>kill -9</code> sends SIGKILL, which forcefully terminates a process immediately.
 This signal cannot be caught or ignored by the process, making it useful for killing unresponsive processes.
   </BaseQuizAnswer>
 </BaseQuiz>